Psychological Impact of Acquiring a Disability

 According to David Kaplan, the Chief Professional Officer of the American Counseling Association, although basic medical needs are essential when someone acquires a disability, getting people into counseling is also crucial.
 Individual counseling can be extremely beneficial, in addition to group counseling.
 One important component of group counseling is the need for a mixture of newly disabled individuals and others who are learning how to cope, as well as experienced individuals who have gone through the stages of grief and the adjustment period and can offer support and share their experiences5 .

 Rehabilitation counseling is a field of counseling that specifically applies to working with people during this adjustment period.
 Counselors in the field of rehabilitation work with individuals with disabilities to help them learn their physical limitations, (potentially) re-learn certain skills, develop accommodations as needed, and generally learn how to adjust to life with a disability.
-Although there are many facets to the field of rehabilitation counseling, the Division of Vocational Rehabilitation is one of the largest disability resources in the country, assisting individuals with a disability who want to work by providing individualized services to allow individuals to reach their employment goals and live independently21.
+Although there are many facets to the field of rehabilitation counseling, the Division of Vocational Rehabilitation is one of the largest disability resources in the country, assisting individuals with a disability who want to work by providing individualized services to allow individuals to reach their employment goals and live independently.

 Conclusion